 The outbreak of the Coronavirus (Covid-19) pandemic has significantly impacted Antigua and Barbuda's economy and its financial services sector.
 In response, the Company participated in a loan moratorium program targeting customers who suffered economic disruption due to the Covid-19 pandemic, which took the form of an interest only payment or full blended payment deferral up to nine (9) months on a case-by-case basis.
-During the fiscal year, the Company granted fourteen (14) deferrals with a net outstanding amount of \$1,117,029.
-At the financial year end, the Company had eight (8) active customers with loan moratoriums with a net outstanding balance of \$790,343.
+During the fiscal year, the Company granted zero (0) (2021: fourteen (14)) deferrals with a net outstanding amount of nil (2021: \$1,117,029).
+At the financial year end, the Company had five (5) (2021: eight (8)) active customers with loan moratoriums with a net outstanding balance of \$178,852 (2021: \$790,343).